 Trivalvularis immunda in press 2019

 Ecology: Fresh water.
-In the pond of Crailoo, the Netherlands (2014), in Gaasterland, the Netherlands (2016) and in stagnant rainwater along a country road on a hill slope near Hyères, Southern France (2014).
+In the pond of Crailoo, the Netherlands (2014), in Gaasterland, the Netherlands (2016 and 2019) and in stagnant rainwater along a country road on a hill slope near Hyères, Southern France (2014).
 Observed food: small algae, diatoms, Diplophrys sp..

-Remarks: The organism remembers at first sight Paralieberkuehnia elegantula, but its filopodial network shows more resemblance with that of Arachnula species, with extremely fast moving membranosomes and branching granulopodia at right angles.
+Remarks: At first sight, the organism remembers Paralieberkuehnia elegantula, but its filopodial network shows more resemblance with that of Arachnula species, with extremely fast moving membranosomes and branching granulopodia at right angles.
 This network also resembles that of Allogromia, but without the whirling movement inside the shell as is characteristic for that taxon.

 The pseudostome reminds a bit of the oral apparatus of Gromia oviformis as described by Hedley (1960).